InterfaceConsciousness/interfaceconsciousness.github.io/_pages/research.md

 ## Project A: Artificial Phenomenology from Agent-Networks

 **Summary**: Models the relational substrate (RS) as a network of interacting agents, formalizing their collective dynamics through ontologies[^1] that encode structures of embodiment, spacetime, and selfhood.
-Implements this agent-based RS model in AI systems, then deploys category theory to bridge it with phenomenological frameworks, incorporating Husserlian and Heideggerian themes.
+Implements this agent-based RS model in AI systems, then deploys category theory to bridge it with phenomenological frameworks, incorporating Husserlian/Heideggerian themes.

 [^1]: Ontologies are understood as formal patterns or organizational schemes that specify how an agent perceives and interacts with the network.